-Fractures, Sprains, and Strains Treatment Q & A
+Fractures, Sprains, and Strains Treatment Questions and Answers

-PrimeHealth Urgent Care is your emergency care alternative if you need treatment for sprains, strains or broken ankles.
-Walk in today.
-No appointment needed.
+PrimeHealth Urgent Care is your emergency care alternative in Parrish, FL.
+If you need treatment for sprains, strains or broken ankles walk-in today!
 We also provide x-ray services on a walk-in basis so our doctors can properly diagnose your injury.
-For more information please call us.
-We serve patients from Parrish FL, Ellenton FL, Sun City FL, Bradenton FL, Terra Ceia FL, Wimauma FL, Balm FL, Pametto FL, Ruskin FL, Oneco FL and Apollo Beach, FL.
+For more information, please call us or book an appointment online.

 If you or a loved one has a minor injury like a minor fracture, then you’ll want to have it x-rayed, diagnosed and treated quickly and properly.
 Otherwise, the injury can worsen and become more serious.
 For minor emergencies like these, urgent care is more than just a convenience, it’s a necessity.